Xanashi/CSSParser/ReadMe.md

 ## Features

 * Parse CSS files or strings
-* Iterate through the CSS rules using selectors
+* Easily iterate through the CSS selectors and rules
 * CSS rules is provided as raw string or std::map key/value pairs
 * Use INodeSelector interface to match a custom node tree automatically with the CSS selectors.